7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 - What is Network Typology?
 	1. What is accessible?
-	2. What should legitmate traffic
+	2. What should legitimate traffic
 	3. Any Network Security?
-		1. What source and destination ports is legitmate traffic expect to be running on?
+		1. What source and destination ports is legitimate traffic expect to be running on?
 		2. Local Encryption *"Standards"*?
 	1. Where are the databases?
 		1. What language?